Table of Contents

 -100000 |

-This time, notice that the value of the function
+This time, notice that the value of the function gets smaller and smaller, as

-Here is the graph of the function
+Here is the graph of the function , notice that the graph goes up to

 Let’s summarize what we learned:

-Finding the limit of a function is to determine its value tendency when
+Finding the limit of a function is to determine its value tendency when approaches infinity or a real number (usually a value at the extreme of the function’s domain for which the function is not defined).

-For example, we cannot just evaluate
+so we cannot evaluate

 Finite and infinite limit when approaching infinity: